The Sacred Book of the Werewolf

-») is a novel by Victor Pelevin first published in 2004.
+») is a novel by Victor Pelevin first published in Russian in 2004 and 2008 in English.

 This book is in the great Russian tradition of social satire running from Gogol through to Bulgakov, according to the journalists of The Guardian.
 In this satirical, erotic allegory of the post-Soviet and post-9/11 world, Victor Pelevin gives new meaning to the words "unreliable narrator", according to the journalists of The New York Times.

 Plot

 This novel is the story of a former fox-woman called A Huli.
 The female model she represents is one of the few in Pelevin's novels to escape her usual sarcastic irony.
 The narration is conducted from a feminine point of view, that of A Huli.
 Her feelings of love are described with tenderness.
 She is smarter and more sensitive than her male partners.
 The mystery of her attraction to Pelevin remains intact, despite the differences she presents in comparison to the heroines of her other novels.

 The motif of the animal-woman is frequent in Pelevin's novels.
 The short stories in The Life of Insects and the present work The Sacred Book of the Werewolf are two examples.
 This motif does not devalue the gaze towards the woman but makes it more original.
 It also helps to translate the idea that woman is never what she appears at first sight, that she has a double nature, that she is a mystery.
 Pelevine likes in Buddhism and oriental mythologies the role of the female deities rivaling the male deities but possessing more power than the latter.

 The fox-woman also evokes the Chinese mythology in which she is called Huli jing (in traditional Chinese: 狐狸精).
 In the traditional tales and legends of Japan she is called Kitsune.